 No Opt-Out Method

-Another myth is that the Social Security act allows individuals to opt out of the Social Security system and get a refund of the Social Security taxes they paid.
+Another myth is that the Social Security act allows individuals to opt out of Social Security tax and get a refund of the Social Security taxes they paid.
 This is false.
 There is no lawful way for people to quit the Social Security program.

 Although there have been attempts in Congress to pass legislation allowing people to opt out of Social Security in favor of a private pension plan, none of these bills has passed.
 There also is no way you can get a refund of Social Security taxes.